ayaan-mo/ayaan-mo/README.md

 ### Hi there, I'm Ayaan! 👋

-- ⚡ I'm currently a third-year Computer Science Student @ York University, with a passion for building projects!
+- ⚡ A third-year Computer Science Student @ York University, with a passion for building projects!
 - 👨‍💻 I love exploring new projects, frameworks and languages.
 Feel free to browse around at my previous work or message me to collaborate!
 - 🚀 Check out my website.. [ayaan-mo.com](https://ayaanmohammed.com/)